microsoft/sqlworkshops/k8stobdc/README.md

 <br>

 - How Containers and Kubernetes work and when and where you can use them
-- Hardware considerations for setting up a production Kubernetes Cluster on -remises
+- Hardware considerations for setting up a production Kubernetes Cluster on-premises
 - Considerations for Virtual and Cloud-based environments for production Kubernetes Cluster

 The concepts and skills taught in this workshop form the starting points for:

-   Solution Architects, to understand how to put design an end-to-end solution.
+   Solution Architects, to understand how to design an end-to-end solution.
    System Administrators, Database Administrators, or Data Engineers, to understand how to put together an end-to-end solution.

 <p style="border-bottom: 1px solid lightgrey;"></p>

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/building1.png?raw=true"><b>     Business Applications of this Workshop</b></h2>

 Businesses require stable, secure environments at scale, which work in on-premises and in-cloud configurations.
-Using Kubernetes and Containers allows for manifest-driven Dev-Ops practices, which further streamline IT processes.
+Using Kubernetes and Containers allows for manifest-driven DevOps practices, which further streamline IT processes.

 <p style="border-bottom: 1px solid lightgrey;"></p>